hartwigmedical/documentation/data-access-request-guide.md

 ## General Notes
  - Please be aware that the sample IDs provided to you are not publicly shareable.
 In case you want to publish something with respect to a specific sample from the Hartwig Medical Foundation database you need to use the Hartwig Sample ID for this.
 For newer DRs these have been made available; for older requests these can be requested for the samples you have been provided.
  - Internally at Hartwig, we load up all data into a MySQL database.
 The scheme and code to set this up yourself can be found on our [resources page](https://resources.hartwigmedicalfoundation.nl/).
+ - After one month of the creation of a bucket, files in the bucket will be removed.
+On request, we can leave or make the data available for an extended period.
+After receipt of such a request, we will start making the licensed data available again within one workday.
+You can submit a request by sending an email to ict@hartwigmedicalfoundation.nl, mentioning your reference number.
+Note that you still retain continuous access to the files that are shared via manifest.json for the duration of the license agreement.

 Please use the **unique ID** given to your request (eg. "DR-XXX") in any communication with us about your data request.